Diploma Programs

 • Written homework must be assigned and completed

-• The coursework must cover the historical and philosophical underpinnings of the content presented
+• Where applicable, the coursework must cover the historical and philosophical underpinnings of the content presented

 Kepler College Organizational Alliances